Atul's book review of Diamonds, Hearts & Sea Stars!:

-Have a look at her website and you can see her TEDx talk here.
+Have a look at his website and you can buy his book here.

 Anne's book review of 1, 2, 3, Who's Cleaning the Sea?: